architect/arc.codes/src/views/docs/en/guides/get-started/why-architect.md

 #### Custom source paths

-Larger teams appreciate convention over configuration so we provide strong defaults.
-Every default can be opted out of and projects can be organized in whatever way makes the most sense for that project.
+Architect provides default conventions for structuring code but every default can be opted out of and projects can be organized in whatever way makes the most sense for that project.
 Teams can remain confident they get the same infrastructure expected every time because ultimately Architect is all about Infrastructure as Code.

 #### Infrastructure as Code